-Because marketing strategy will stretch over a longer period of time, it is important to set the metric for each activity, regardless of its recurrence.
+Because the strategy will stretch over a longer period of time, it is important to set the metric for each activity, regardless of its recurrence.
 So you will know if you are on the right track or not.

-A well-established marketing strategy will help your company stand out from competitors, attract new customers, and make them loyal to your brand.
+A well-established strategy will help your company stand out from competitors, attract new customers, and make them loyal to your brand.

-In short, a marketing strategy must:
+In short, it must:

 - Define the overall business idea.